jferard/python-toy-contract/README.md

 * some classes are only disguised structures (you know, those classes that have only getters and setters), helper classes like factories or builders (no real state).
-* some classes are too dependent of a global state (they need integration tests, not invariants).
+* some classes are too dependent of a global state (they need tests, not invariants).
+Think of the classes that process an input.
 * some classes do not belong to a hierarchy, and you don't need to inherit pre/post conditions and invariants: `assert` is enough.